Implications of conformal invariance in momentum space: Solutions to conformal Ward identities

-By $p_1 = p_2 = p$, we mean here the following procedure: First, the correlation function on the left-hand side is expanded in terms of simple tensors according to the convention \eqref{e:momenta_choice}, then secondly, one applies $p_1 = p_2 = p$ to each coefficient separately.
+By $p_1 = p_2 = p$, we mean here the following procedure: first, the correlation function on the left-hand side is expanded in terms of simple tensors according to the convention \eqref{e:momenta_choice}, then second, one applies $p_1 = p_2 = p$ to each coefficient separately.
+In this case \eqref{e:eqexcwi} simplifies to

-In order to derive \eqref{e:eqq2} we used \eqref{e:Kexp}.
-If $\Delta_3 = d - 2 - 2n$ and $2 \Delta_3 = d + 2m$ for some non-negative integers $m,n$, \textit{i.e.}, if $\beta_3$ is an integer, then one must use instead \eqref{e:Knexp}.
-The procedure remains identical and the final result is